 Each time you get health services, check to be sure that the provider is a Plan network provider.
 In most cases, you need to use Plan network providers to get your services.
 Members have access to a Provider Directory that lists Plan network providers.
 You may ask for a print copy of this at any time.
-To verify current information, you can call Member Services at 1-888-269-5410, TTY 711.
+To verify current information, you can call the provider, call Member Services at 1-888-269-5410, TTY 711, or visit our website at myuhc.com/CommunityPlan.

-When you are a member or become a member of UnitedHealthcare you chose or were assigned to a Primary Care Provider (PCP).
-Your Primary Care Provider (PCP) can provide most of the health care services you need and will help coordinate your care.
-This provider will also advise you if you need to go to specialists.
-You may change your Primary Care Provider (PCP).
-Please Contact Member Services to change a provider.
+When you are a member or become a member of UnitedHealthcare you chose or were assigned to a primary care provider (PCP).
+Your primary care provider (PCP) can provide most of the health care services you need and will help coordinate your care.
+You may change your primary care provider (PCP).
+Contact Member Services to change your provider.